Marine Corps Recruit Training

 Marine Corps Recruit Training is one of the most demanding and challenging military basic trainings in the world.
 It consists of more than 70 “training days” in a period of 13 weeks — you’re in the fire for 13 straight weeks.

 Marine Corps Recruit Training consists of close order drill, rifle marksmanship, Marine Corps Martial Arts instruction, and classroom instruction on history, customs and courtesies, and a demanding physical fitness regimen.

-It’s culminating event, the Crucible, is a 54 hour event where recruits encounter 32 obstacles over a course of 40 miles.
+Recruits undergo rigorous testing on the obstacle course and classrooms, but its culminating event — the Crucible — is a 54 hour event where recruits encounter 32 obstacles over a course of 40 miles.
 During the three day period, recruits only get four hours of sleep and three meals.

 Recent Marine Corps Recruit Training Articles

 Marine Corps Boot Camp consists of four main phases.
 Recruit receiving, 1st phase, 2nd phase, and 3rd phase.
 Every single enlisted Marine that serves on active duty has to go through this rigorous training, and only those who make it through earn the title United

 Every Marine knows what Semper Fidelis means, and it’s not just about loyalty to country or unit.
 It is a code of honor since adopted in 1883 by Colonel Charles McCawley, 8th Commandant of the Marine Corps.
 Semper Fidelis is a Latin phrase meaning “always